ENEMO

 PREVIOUS NEWS

-ENEMO’s International Election Observation Mission for the 2023 Local Elections in Moldova presented the Statement of Preliminary Findings and Conclusions for the second round
+ENEMO Election Observation Mission to 2024 Parliamentary Elections in Georgia presented the Statement of Preliminary Findings and Conclusions

-ENEMO’s International Election Observation Mission for the 2023 Local Elections in Moldova presented the Preliminary Statement
+ENEMO's Election Observation Mission to 2024 Presidential Elections and Constitutional Referendum in Moldova presented the Preliminary Statement